alexander-w-e-dunn/MEA/README.md

 For help, questions, corrections or feedback please contact: *awed2@cam.ac.uk*

 # Analysing the effects of genotype on cortical network development using graph theory
-Scripts are from my PhD work in the Neuronal Oscillations groups (Dept. of PDN, University of Cambridge) carried out under the supervision of Dr Susanna Mierau and Prof Stephen Eglen.
-Where other authors wrote or contributed to scripts, this is indicated at the top of the script.

 **Poster presented at Cambridge Neuroscience conference (#ABC2019), September 2019** [click here](https://drive.google.com/file/d/1S1rNTnI17tioU4a_Gbh8fdOPPjm9pTQS/view?usp=sharing)